 The exhibition opened on April 15 with a festive event featuring literary performances and live music by Olivia Zane.
 Attendees to the opening received original postcards containing the young artists’ work pre-addressed to the Texas Historical Commission.
 These postcards support the effort to relocate Lockhart’s Confederate monument.

 The opening reception was co-hosted by Caldwell County nonprofit Where We Thrive.
-The group announced their new Essentials Pantry, featuring various household and hygienic items offered for free to low-income residents.
+The group announced their new Essentials Pantry, were household and hygienic items are offered for free to low-income residents.
 The pantry is located on the second floor of the Spellerberg Projects building at 103 S Main St.